Omega-Org/omega-doc/README.md

 # Omega App
 **Note: this document is a currently a rough draft.**

 Omega is an open source platform to support the people.
-It allows users to create ad-hoc networks using their smartphones to be used in peaceful protest or times of emergency when 4G/5G is no longer an option, or anonymity is a top priority.
+It allows users to create decentralized mesh networks using their smartphones to be used in peaceful protest or times of emergency when 4G/5G is no longer an option, or anonymity is a top priority.
 Power to the people ✊

 ## Table of contents